 What Are Heel Fissures?

 Heel fissures, also known as cracked heels can be a simple cosmetic problem and a nuisance, they can also lead to serious medical problems.
-Heel fissures occur when the skin on the bottom, outer edge of the heel becomes hard, dry, flaky, sometimes causing deep fissures that can be painful or bleed.
+Cracked heels occur when the skin on the bottom, outer edge of the heel becomes hard, dry, flaky, sometimes causing deep fissures that can be painful or bleed.

 Heel fissures can affect anyone, but risk factors include: